rubymonsters/ruby-for-beginners/08_your_tools.md

 Unix, VIM and Emacs.
 These are all great editors to use.

-Whatever editor you use, you want it to insert 2 spaces when you hit the "tab" key.
+Whatever editor you use, you want it to insert 2 spaces when you hit the "tab" key, i.e. when you want to indent your code.
 Make sure your editor is configured to do this.

 For Sublime Text you can do the following: In the menu item "Sublime Text" go to "Preferences" and select "Settings - User".
 This opens up a configuration